gusyama/Social/README.md

 #Social

-This is an example to show how to get user permission to post in behalf of them.
-It uses the User Access Tokens (3-legged OAuth flow)
+This project was built using ASP.NET MVC, and the objective to show how to get user permission to post in behalf of them on Twitter platform, using their User Access Tokens (3-legged OAuth flow).

-There is a demo hosted in https://bsite.net/gusyama/
+The project has service layer, controller, and model and uses Autofac to inject dependencies.